-[We join the monthly meeting of Region X. [6 speakers - CH, A, B, C, D, Z]

-CH: The motion before you is "to support Legislation AB 123."
+[We join the monthly meeting of Region X. [6 speakers - CH, A, B, C, D, Z] CH: The motion before you is "to support Legislation AB 123."
 All in favor of the motion indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]
 All opposed to the motion indicate by saying, 'No'.
-[Silence]
+[Silence] The 'Ayes' have it.
+The motion is adopted.
 The chair of the Legislative Committee will draft a letter for the chair's signature.
 The next item on the agenda is Legislation AB 456.

-A: Madam Chair [Rises and is recognized]

-I move we "support" Legislation AB 456.

-CH: It is moved and seconded that we "support" Legislation AB 456.

-A: Madam Chair [Rises and is recognized]

-I have researched this legislation and I know it is good for us.
+A: Madam Chair [Rises and is recognized] I move we "support" Legislation AB 456.
+Z: Second CH: It is moved and seconded that we "support" Legislation AB 456.
+Are you ready for the question?
+A: Madam Chair [Rises and is recognized] I have researched this legislation and I know it is good for us.
 Trust me.

-B: Madam Chair [Rises and is recognized]

-I move to reconsider the vote on Legislation AB123.
+CH: Are you ready for the question?
+B: Madam Chair [Rises and is recognized] I move to reconsider the vote on Legislation AB123.
 I voted on the prevailing side.

-CH: The secretary will make a note that it was moved and seconded to reconsider the vote on Legislation AB123.
+Z: Second CH: The secretary will make a note that it was moved and seconded to reconsider the vote on Legislation AB123.
 B: Let me explain why it is critical that we ...
 CH: Member B, we are in the middle of another motion.
 Though you may move to reconsider a vote now, you cannot call it up until there is no motion pending.

-Please continue Member A.

-B: I knew that.
+Please continue Member A. B: I knew that.
 A: I was just saying, ...perhaps,... maybe, ...I guess I am done.

-C: Madam Chair [Rises and is recognized]

-I have researched this legislation and I know Legislation AB 456 is terrible for us.
+C: Madam Chair [Rises and is recognized] I have researched this legislation and Legislation AB 456 is terrible for us.
 Trust me.
+CH: Are you ready for the question?
 CH: The motion before you is "to support Legislation AB 456."
 All in favor of the motion indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]
 All opposed to the motion indicate by saying, 'No'.
-[Silence]

-Script E Page 1
+[Silence] The 'Ayes' have it.
+The motion is adopted.